zjl9959/algviz/README.md

 You can choose any of the following methods to install [Jupyter-notebook](https://jupyter.org/).

 + If you are a vscode user, you can install Jupyter [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) for vscode.
-+ [Install Jupyter](https://jupyter.org/install) in your computer and view the animation on your browser.
++ [Install Jupyter](https://jupyter.org/install) on your computer and view the animation on your browser.
 + [Install anaconda](https://docs.anaconda.com/anaconda/install/index.html) and [use Jupyter-notebook](https://docs.anaconda.com/ae-notebooks/user-guide/basic-tasks/apps/jupyter/index.html) in it.

 ### Step2: Install Graphviz

-[Graphviz](https://graphviz.org/) is used to generate static layout of topology graph.
+[Graphviz](https://graphviz.org/) is used to generate the static layout of the topology graph.
-It's a popular open source software, you can download the program in it's [official site](https://graphviz.org/download/).
+It's a popular open-source software, you can download the program on it's [official site](https://graphviz.org/download/).

 *Note: please remember to add graphviz into your system's environment path so that other programs can call it directly.*